Small-business owners report fourth consecutive month of record high unfilled job openings

 Click here to read NFIB’s national news release, which contains a link to the full report.

 “Small business owners are struggling at record levels trying to get workers back in open positions.
 Owners are offering higher wages to try to remedy the labor shortage problem.
 Ultimately, higher labor costs are being passed on to customers in higher selling prices.”

 NFIB’s Jobs Report is a national snapshot not broken down by state.
 Today’s results are based on 659 respondents to the May survey of a random sample of NFIB’s member firms, surveyed through 5/28/2021.
 The NFIB Research Foundation has collected Small Business Economic Trends data with quarterly surveys since 1974 and monthly surveys since 1986.

-Keep up with the latest Oregon small-business news at www.nfib.com/oregon and follow us on Twitter at @NFIB_OR
+Keep up with the latest Hawaii small-business news at www.nfib.com/hawaii or by following NFIB on Twitter @NFIB_HI.

 For more than 77 years, NFIB has been advocating on behalf of America’s small and independent business owners, both in Washington, D.C., and in all 50 state capitals.
 NFIB is a nonprofit, nonpartisan, and member-driven association.
 Since its founding in 1943, NFIB has been exclusively dedicated to small and independent businesses and remains so today.
 For more information, please visit nfib.com.

 Honolulu, HI 96813